RythmCmd/New-Relic/README.md

 Use Case:

-Bring back deleted dashboards from New Relic
+Bring back multiple deleted dashboards from New Relic

 Steps: